Summary of Evidence

 - County Attorney James B. Young — County Attorney James B. Young was appointed the U.S. Attorney for the Southern District of Indiana in 1975.
 He was later appointed by Governor Bowen to the Indiana Court of Appeals in 1978 and retained by the electorate in 1980.

-- Candidate Robert W. Condit — Candidate Robert W. Condit continued his losing streak in Republican primary elections.
-After losing in 1974, he ran for precinct committeeman in White River Township in 1976 and was defeated.
-Four years later, he ran for a county council seat in Johnson County in 1980 and was defeated.
-He had been a candidate for Perry Township Trustee in Marion County in 1966 and for city council in Beech Grove, Marion County, in 1967 and was defeated in both of those Republican primary elections as well.
+- Candidate Robert W. Condit — Condit kept losing Republican primaries.
+After his 1974 loss, he ran for precinct committeeman in White River Township in 1976 and lost.
+Four years later, he ran for a Johnson County council seat in 1980 and lost.
+He had also run for Perry Township Trustee in Marion County in 1966 and for city council in Beech Grove in 1967 — both losses in Republican primaries.

-- Candidate Michael A. Hunter — Candidate Michael A. Hunter only got to see the bench by standing in front of it.
-In the year following his failed bid for J.P., he got a speeding ticket and appeared in Franklin City Court and paid a fine.
-In 1981, at age 25, he was arrested by Greenwood police on charges of public intoxication and public indecency and was released from jail on a $125 cash bond.
-He got another speeding ticket in 1986 and appeared in New Whiteland Town Court and paid a fine.
+- Candidate Michael A. Hunter — Hunter only got to see the bench by standing in front of it.
+The year after his failed bid for J.P., he got a speeding ticket in Franklin City Court and paid the fine.
+In 1981, at age 25, Greenwood police arrested him on charges of public intoxication and public indecency.
+He was released on a $125 cash bond.
+He got another speeding ticket in 1986 in New Whiteland Town Court and paid the fine.

 - Dale Perry — High school student Dale Perry, who was the subject of a jury trial held in 1908 in the White River Township J.P.
 Court, went on to become a lawyer.
 It is not known if his court case inspired him to pursue a career as a lawyer.